top of page

 A2: The evaluation process is rigorous and multifaceted, as follows:

-1. Fair value assessment based on IFRS standards by GPT-4 (including GPT-4o・GPT-4.5・Deep Research)
+1. Fair value assessment based on IFRS standards by GPT-4 (GPT-4o)

 2. Income approach (revenue projection) as the primary valuation method

-3. Review and checks by third-party experts, including Ph.D. holders in relevant fields
+4. Review and checks by third-party experts, including a Qualified Institutional Investor, Ph.D. holders in some fields, and so on.

-4. Submission of valuation reports to the State of Delaware, Secretary of State, Division of Corporations, the regulatory authority for corporate law and in-kind contributions in Delaware
+5. Submission of comprehensive documents to the State of Delaware, Secretary of State, Division of Corporations, the regulatory authority for the General Corporation Law of the State of Delaware and in-kind investments in the State of Delaware

 https://www.newyorkgeneralgroup.com/newyorkgeneralgroupstakeholderrelations

-This valuation may be subject to review based on third-party checks and reviews, market and technology trends, and the maturity of NYGG's technology.
+This valuation may be subject to review based on third-party checks and reviews, market and technology trends, and so on.

 Q3: What is NYGG's intellectual property management strategy?